 Relevance is tricky to measure as it depends on the context and audience.
 While we can come to an agreement over which aspects of the source document are relevant enough for the summary, it’s ultimately subjective and likely differs from person to person.
 As a result, this makes it challenging to evaluate relevance automatically.

 Last, we have consistency which is closely related to hallucination.
 Kryściński et al. (2020) found that hallucination affects up to 30% of summaries generated from CNN/DailyMail.
-More recently, Pagnoni et al. (2021) found similar errors on CNN/DailyMail, with as much as 43% factual errors, and XSum having 92% factual errors.
+More recently, Pagnoni et al. (2021) found similar errors on CNN/DailyMail, with as much as 43% faithfulness errors, and XSum having 92% faithfulness errors.
 Inconsistencies can occur due to simple negation flips, entity swapping (e.g., swapping the object and subject), and outright hallucination (adding entities or facts not in the document).
 In contrast to relevance, consistency is more objective and thus easier to evaluate automatically.

 To be explicit, we distinguish between consistency and accuracy: A summary can be accurate but inconsistent if it adds accurate information that wasn’t in the source document.
 Previous work has shown that if a summary is inconsistent, it’s usually also inaccurate.
 Thus, we’ll focus on detecting inconsistency regardless of accuracy.